Pioneering Sustainable Lithium

 The World is Facing a Lithium Shortage

-Lithium Supply And Demand Forecast
+Lithium Supply Demand Forecast

 The World Needs More Sustainable Lithium

 The push for sustainable lithium is not just an environmental imperative but also a business one.
 Major players in the EV and tech industries, conscious of their carbon footprint and eager to appeal to environmentally aware consumers, are increasingly seeking responsibly sourced lithium - on both the buy and sell sides, sustainability is now a critical metric when supply agreements are being discussed.
+Benchmark Minerals, a leader in commodity price assessment and market intelligence, has developed a forecasted global mined lithium production by Benchmark ESG Tier.
+This forecast demonstrates a significant surge in the supply of sustainable lithium, underscoring an even higher potential if the world is transitioning to more sustainable lithium products.

-The Imperative for Sustainable Lithium: A Global Necessity
+The Imperative for Sustainable Lithium: A Global Necessity that Cannot Be Ignored

 • Environmental Concerns: Traditional mining methods, such as open-pit mines and brine evaporation, pose serious environmental threats.